mallaagency/CardIO.Forms/README.md

 ...
 ```

-Add this proguard config to your proguard file (proguard.cfg)
+Add this proguard config to your `proguard.cfg` file:

 ```cfg
 # Don't obfuscate DetectionInfo or public fields, since